Adaptive Rollout Allocation for Online Reinforcement Learning with Verifiable Rewards: Introduction

+While test-time scaling methods are training-free and effective in many scenarios, post-training generally yields higher performance gains at a lower inference budget.
 Two prominent paradigms are used for post-training LMs: Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
 SFT is a computationally efficient approach that trains the model on a curated dataset of input-output pairs, effectively equipping it with domain-specific knowledge.
 However, its effectiveness is often hampered by the difficulty of curating high-quality and comprehensive datasets.
 In contrast, RL-based methods, which treat the model as an agent optimizing for a reward signal derived from human preferences (Reinforcement Learning from Human Feedback, RLHF) or external verification mechanisms (Reinforcement Learning from Verifiable Rewards, RLVR), can explore a broader action space and achieve superior performance on complex, open-ended tasks.
 RLVR, in particular, has gained wide popularity thanks to its low reliance on human input.
 However, the performance of RL methods comes at a significant computational cost.
 Algorithms like Proximal Policy Optimization (PPO, \cite{ref:schulman2015trust}) require the simultaneous training of a separate value model to estimate the advantage of actions, which can be prohibitively memory-intensive in resource-constrained situations.
 To address this, a family of ``critic-free" or group-based RL methods has emerged, estimating the advantage as a relative measure within a group of rollouts, essentially trading speed for memory efficiency.
 Such methods include GRPO, \citep{ref:shao2024deepseekmath}, Dr.~GRPO \citep{ref:liu2025understanding}, RLOO \citep{ahmadian2024back}, and other variants.
 A direct drawback of these methods is the additional computation time required to generate multiple rollouts for a training example.
 The number of generations often needs to be large enough (e.g., 16) to obtain a stable training process, which exacerbates the generation overhead and eventually leads to a memory-bound system.
 Such high computational demands consequently highlight the need for greater sampling efficiency in the RL training process.

 The high computational demands of RL algorithms have led to a body of work dedicated to optimizing this performance-cost trade-off.
 One line of research involves hybrid approaches that combine an initial SFT phase with a subsequent RL refinement stage \citep{chen2025step} or merge the two stages into a single method \citep{fu2025srft}.
 These methods demonstrated improvement in smoothening or even accelerating the training process, but often fail to dynamically adapt to the training process based on the model's evolving capabilities for solving the training problems.
 The observation that simply filtering out problems where the accuracy is close to either 0 or 1 can boost performance \citep{ref:yu2025dapo} hints at the potential for more adaptive control.
 To the best of our knowledge, there is a lack of crucial metrics for such capabilities and, consequently, a lack of an adaptive control mechanism for the GRPO process.